-7.3.
-The main prizes of the campaign shall be 100 binoculars.
-The winners shall be determined in June 2023.
+7.2.
+The main prizes of the campaign are binoculars.

 8. Determination of Winners:

 8.1.
 All participants of the campaign, who submit traveler's cards that comply with the regulation, shall participate in a common lottery to win the main prizes of the campaign.